el12elh/FEUZANDERIE/README.md

 # AMIKALE

-A lightweight PHP web application for managing products, members, transactions and a simple wallet system.
+A lightweight web application for managing products, members, transactions and a simple wallet system.

 Features
 - Product listing and management